Candidate and Campaign Finance Common Questions

 Minneapolis, MN 55414

-Can I withdraw from the race after filing?
+Can I withdraw from the election after filing?

 If you submit an Affidavit of Withdrawal before the deadline, your name will not be placed on the ballot.
-The withdrawal deadline is the Thursday two days after the end of filing at 5 p.m.
+The withdrawal deadline is the Thursday two days after the end of the candidate filing period at 5 p.m.
+Please contact our office if you would like to withdraw.

 If the withdrawal deadline has passed, your name will still appear on the ballot even if you withdraw.
 Minnesota election law doesn’t allow ballots to be changed after printing.